wix/stylable/README.md

 There are two options for installing Stylable:

--   Create a new project based on Stylable [react-scripts](./packages/react-scripts), using [create-react-app](https://github.com/facebook/create-react-app)
+-   Create a new project using [create-stylable-app](./packages/create-stylable-app)
 -   Install Stylable and its [webpack plugin](./packages/webpack-plugin) to an existing webpack based project

 For details on both options, see [Install & Configure](https://stylable.io/docs/getting-started/install-configure).

 ## Demos

--   [Mr. Potato Bruce](https://github.com/wix/potato-bruce) - A small app showcasing Stylable, created using [@stylable/react-scripts](./packages/react-scripts)
+-   [Mr. Potato Bruce](https://github.com/wix/potato-bruce) - A small app showcasing Stylable, created using our deprecated [@stylable/react-scripts](https://www.npmjs.com/package/@stylable/react-scripts)
 -   [Manual Vue Integration](https://github.com/wix-playground/stylable-vue-example) - Simple example showing how to manually integrate Stylable into a Vue project (proof of concept)
 -   [Various webpack project setups](./packages/webpack-plugin/test/e2e/projects) - An example of possible webpack configurations